 At Branch Selection screen, you can choose which branches to be checked out as local branches.
 Click the Next button to continue.

 At Local Destination dialog, specify the local location for cloning as well as the initial branch.

 Field Description Directory The local storage location you want to store your Git's repository.
 Initial branch All selected branches from the previous step will be displayed here.
 Select the branch to be used initially from this list.

 Click Finish when you are done.
 Katalon Studio will automatically open your cloned project.

-Share Project is a step to make your Katalon project associated with Git.
+Share Project is a step to enable Git configuration for you new Katalon Studio project.